Fredrika Bremer Association: History

 The purpose of the organisation was to support women's rights, to inform women of their rights and to encourage them to use them.
 At the time of its foundation, for example, the focus was to inform women of their rights to serve in the boards of public institutions, and of the rights of women of a certain income to vote in municipal elections and to use those rights.
-By 1890, the office of the organisation in Stockholm functioned as an employment agency for women of the middle classes, and offered juridical, economical and medical information and advice to women.
-It was also noted at that time, that many women came there to be informed of the movement for women suffrage.
+By 1890, the office of the organisation in Stockholm functioned as an employment agency for women of the middle classes, and offered juridical, economic and medical information and advice to women.
+It was also noted at that time that many women came there to be informed of the movement for women suffrage.
 In 1899, a delegation from the FBF presented a suggestion of woman suffrage to prime minister Erik Gustaf Boström.
 The delegation was headed by Agda Montelius, accompanied by Gertrud Adelborg, who had written the demand.
 This was the first time the Swedish women's movement themselves had officially presented a demand for suffrage.

-In 1890, the Svenska drägtreformföreningen became a part of the FBA, and in 1896, the Married Woman Property Association was merged in the association.